 CSF has a motto, but as Steve Krug points out in his classic web design book Don’t Make Me Think, a motto isn’t exactly a tagline; it’s more about the organization’s values than its activities.
 So we moved the motto down to the footer and CSF Chief Executive Director Ken Wackes wrote a more direct and descriptive tagline, which appears to the right of the logo, thereby completing the masthead, which also has the organization’s name to the logo’s left.
 The “About Us” menu link appears as a kind of postscript to the tagline — an obvious choice that in retrospect I’ve not seen done before.

 As mentioned above, fixing the navigation—that interminable list that the menu had become on the old site—was a priority.
 The main menu in the header is now just four top-level “what we do” listings.
 Each of these reveals, as expected, a pulldown menu, but what’s a bit different here is that the menu doesn’t open below but surrounds and amalgamates the menu item.
 In a unique refinement, the titles split apart when opened, so for example “Education News & Legislative Updates” becomes just “Education News” followed by a list of news items; then comes the “Legislative Updates” header followed in turn by those updates.
-The opened menus are rounded-edge boxes with borders that hopefully create a graphical, almost comic-book feel when appearing superimposed on the current page’s contents.
+The opened menus are rounded-edge boxes with borders that hopefully create a graphical, almost comic-book feel when appearing superimposed over the current page’s contents.

 For a dozen years I’ve liked the design pattern of a tab bleeding off the top left corner of the screen to pull down a map, and “Find a School” was just right for it here.
 So good we named it twice, a second tab reveals a version of the map filtered to only show those schools currently hiring.
 Nice!
 So we tried a third tab to pull down a list of only those schools with news to share, but the school news is of less immediate interest than the school jobs, and the top-left corner was now getting a little crowded, so we left it at two tabs.
-These also serve to introduce the Operator font family in the header, which otherwise only has Gotham for titles (the masthead and menu items) and Ideal Sans for the text (the tagline).
+These also serve to introduce the Operator font family in the header, which otherwise only has Gotham for titles (the masthead and menu items), Ideal Sans for texts (the tagline).

 Once logged in, the user icon gains a circle around it and the user’s name appears next to it; obvious choices.
 Unlike the menu items, the user menu opens with a click rather than a hover.
 If logged out it reveals a login form and a link to the registration form; if logged in then two consoles are displayed, one listing the user’s roles, the other a handful of links for account management.
-Its background is the chevron pattern but unlike the header’s Payne’s Gray is in member-related brown, the contrasting stroke also whiter than the header’s as a visual suggestion that it’s closer to the viewer than the header beneath it.
+Its background is the chevron pattern but unlike the header’s Payne’s Gray is in member-related Coyote Brown, the contrasting stroke also whiter than the header’s as a visual suggestion that it’s closer to the viewer than the header beneath it.

 The header may be classically symmetric, but on the homepage at least it is immediately followed by the news area, which breaks the symmetry by dint of the golden ratio (see Possibly the Best Rectangle in the World, a fun video on the topic at Aeon Magazine).
 The larger 61.8% on the right has the slideshow, the smaller 38.2% on the left is divided in turn into two equal columns.
 On the slideshow, headlines are bottom-aligned and balanced for line length.
-This is a fairly conventional news area layout but it’s very new on this site because previously the homepage had no news at all.
+This is a fairly conventional news area layout but it’s an innovation for this site because previously the homepage had no news at all.

 Closing off the homepage is the Job Opportunities section; perhaps these should instead be on a dedicated page, but we haven’t yet come up with a definitive argument either way.
 Like the map and accompanying list, they introduce the dashboard layout, a centered collection of white semi-transparent boxes that wrap to fit the screen on a colored graphing paper background.
 Each box or console is a bit like a desktop window, with a minimize/maximize icon in its top right.
 When minimized, a box is semi-transparent and only its title is visible; when maximized it is fully opaque.
-To treat the job opportunities equally, they all have a fixed width and height; other instances of the boxes, such as when used as consoles on an administrator’s screen, maximize to a size dictated by their content.
+To treat the job opportunities equally, they all have a fixed width and height; other instances of boxes, such as when used as consoles on an administrator’s screen, maximize to a size dictated by their content.
 Collectively, when minimized these form a visually interesting symmetric collection of varying widths.

 Which brings us to those inner pages.
 Articles follow through the symmetry of the header with a centered title, blurb and column of body copy.
 The title and blurb appear superimposed on a fullscreen bleeding hero image (though there’s a switch field to reduce it to a smaller non-hero image if a bleeding image doesn’t make sense, such as for a graphic or diagram instead of a photo).
 The page title’s symmetry and colors integrate it with the sitewide header, its maximum width narrower than they are, so that the sitewide header and the page title can be seen as a unity pointing down to the content that follows.